spacemeshos/POET-OLD/protocol.md

     return sorted(parents)
 ```

+- Note that leaf nodes parents are not all the siblings on the path to the root from the leaf.
+The parents are only the left siblings on that path. e.g. siblings with ids that end with `0`.

 ##### DAG Construction (See section 4, Lemma 3)
 - Compute the label of each DAG node, and store only the labels of of the DAG from the root up to level m
 - Computing the labels of the DAG should use up to w * (n + 1) bits of RAM